dataiku/dss-plugin-neo4j/README.md

 ## Plugins limitations and potential improvements

-* The Plugins use LOAD CSV to load data into Neo4j.
-It assumes that DSS and Neo4j are running on 2 separate servers, and thus requires ssh access from the DSS host to the Neo4j host to copy input files.
 * Nodes and relationships attributes are all created as string - the Plugin does not handle data types
 * Only simple relationships are handled, in the form of (a)-(rel:REL)->(b)
 * Only URI's in the form of "bolt://" have been tested, with a username / password based authentication